build insights

 Sculpture dedicated to Nelson Mandela

-Drones and robotics
+- Drones and Robotics:

-- Drones and robots are increasingly being used in the creation of monumental sculptures.
-Drones can capture images and data of the environment where the sculpture will be installed, helping artists to plan and adjust their designs.
+Drones and robots are increasingly being used in the creation of monumental sculptures.
+Drones can capture images and data of the environment where the sculpture will be installed, helping artists plan and adjust their designs.
 Robots can assist in the construction of large sculptures, performing repetitive or dangerous tasks with precision and safety.

-Intersection of disciplines in the work of Chillida
+Intersection of Disciplines in the Work of Chillida

-Chillida was a pioneer in the use of industrial materials in monumental sculpture, such as Corten steel and concrete.
-His work “In Praise of the Horizon”, located in Gijón, is an emblematic example of how he uses concrete to create a monumental structure that dialogues with the horizon and the sea.
+Chillida was a pioneer in using industrial materials in monumental sculpture, such as Corten steel and concrete.
+His work “Praise of the Horizon” (Elogio del Horizonte), situated in Gijón, is an emblematic example of how he uses concrete to create a monumental structure that dialogues with the horizon and the sea.
 The curved shape of the sculpture frames the landscape, inviting the viewer to contemplate the surroundings in a new and meaningful way.

-Architectural collaborations
+Architectural Collaborations

 Conclusion